Updated: January 5, 2022

 4. Your lifestyle

 All of these factors are why we really don’t like to talk about schedules here at Hibiscus Roots.
-If your hair feels itchy, you observe build-up of gunk on your scalp, or your hair is extremely dry, then wash it.
+If your hair feels itchy, you observe the build-up of gunk on your scalp, or your hair is extremely dry, then wash it.

 If your hair feels fine, then don’t.